Nintendo Switch 2 discounted for the first time for Black Friday

 Nintendo Switch OLED and ‘EA Sports FC 26’ bundle: Was £342, now £319, Currys.co.uk

 This bundle gets you £30 off the Nintendo Switch OLED and the included EA Sports FC 26.
-In his review of the Nintendo Switch OLED, tech critic Alex Lee said “playing games in handheld mode is an absolute joy”, while the kickstand was “absolutely glorious, stretching across the entire expanse of the bottom of the console”.
-He also found the build quality felt more premium than the Nintendo Switch and Switch lite.
+In my review of the Nintendo Switch OLED, I said “playing games in handheld mode is an absolute joy”, while the kickstand was “absolutely glorious, stretching across the entire expanse of the bottom of the console”.
+I also found the build quality felt more premium than the Nintendo Switch and Switch lite.
 Having freshly launched this September, EA Sports FC 26 will no doubt be on a lot of Christmas wishlists too.

 Nintendo Switch 2 with ‘Mario Kart World’ and ‘The Legend of Zelda: Tears of Kingdom’: Was £494, now £463, Very.co.uk